tommy-tracx/jan/README.md

 </p>

 <p align="center">
-⚠️ <b> Jan is currently in Development</b>: Expect breaking changes and bugs!
+⚠️ <b> Tuna is currently in Development</b>: Expect breaking changes and bugs!
 </p>

-Jan is a ChatGPT-alternative that runs 100% offline on your device.
+Tuna is a ChatGPT-alternative that runs 100% offline on your device.
 Our goal is to make it easy for a layperson to download and run LLMs and use AI with **full control** and **privacy**.

-Jan is powered by [Cortex](https://github.com/menloresearch/cortex.cpp), our embeddable local AI engine that runs on any hardware.
+Tuna is powered by [Cortex](https://github.com/menloresearch/cortex.cpp), our embeddable local AI engine that runs on any hardware.
-From PCs to multi-GPU clusters, Jan & Cortex supports universal architectures:
+From PCs to multi-GPU clusters, Tuna & Cortex supports universal architectures:

 - [x] NVIDIA GPUs (fast)
 - [x] Apple M-series (fast)